fbpx

 VA Hospitals with Mesothelioma Treatment Programs

 Mesothelioma patients should prioritize finding a specialist for treatment.
-Fortunately, there are two VA hospitals that offer mesothelioma treatment for veterans.
-These hospitals feature specialists from highly regarded cancer centers, and they are part of the VA health care system.
+Fortunately, two VA hospitals have mesothelioma programs and specialists on staff.

 • West Los Angeles VA Medical Center